oxford-arc/arc-software-guide/docs/source/python/arc_jupyter.rst

 on your local browser to connect to the server running on ARC.

 .. note::
-  It is possible that when making the connection above you receive a "port in use" error on your local machine.
+  It is possible that when making the connection above you may receive a "port in use" error on your local machine.
 In which case you should change the first port number in the SSH command, and also change this in the web URL.

-**Closing down server**
+**Closing down the Jupyter server**

 Open the window with the orginal connection to ARC (where you started Jupyter) and hit CTRL-C, when asked if you would like to ``Shutdown this notebook server?`` Answer ``y``- as in the following example::